 \section{Some examples}

 The framework of \S \ref{subsection:relativecohaproductKV} concerns very general 2-dimensional categories satisfying the assumptions of \S \ref{subsubsection:assumptionCoHAproduct}.
 In subsequent sections, we first restrict ourselves to categories with a left 2-Calabi--Yau structure satisfying the additional assumptions of \S \ref{BPS_assumptions_sec} in order to define the BPS algebra of \S \ref{section:lessperverse}, and then restrict further to totally negative 2-Calabi--Yau categories, in order to prove our main results.

-Before making these restrictions, we discuss general examples of 2-dimensional categories that the above Hall algebra construction applies to, as well as example applications of our main theorems for totally negative 2CY categories.
+Before making these restrictions, we discuss general examples of 2-dimensional categories that the above Hall algebra construction applies to, before moving on to example applications of our main theorems for totally negative 2CY categories.